 Still, though, I think she knew she needed to give herself space and time for what she found to be her life’s purpose: her art.
 I believe she made decisions and set boundaries to get the quiet physical and mental space most introverts desire in order to thrive.

 Others did not always understand this, however; she was called a “hermit” and “reclusive,” despite the numerous photo opps she allowed.

 But as we look back on her life and work, I think her boundaries paid off.
-By the time she died at 98, despite the degeneration of her eyesight as she got older, she had completed some 2,000 paintings.
+By the time she died at the age of 98, despite the degeneration of her eyesight as she got older, she had completed some 2,000 paintings.

 2. Be true to yourself and the way you see the world.

-Along with creating healthy boundaries, interviews indicate O’Keeffe valued being true to herself and her vision.
+Along with creating healthy boundaries, interviews indicate that O’Keeffe valued being true to herself and her vision.

 O’Keeffe seemed to be observant and draw inspiration from her physical surroundings.
 Like many introverts, it’s as though she noticed details others might miss, and like most artists, she probably interpreted them in her own way.

 I recently participated in a workshop where we did free writing from prompts based on viewing a painting.
 One thing we learned is how we sometimes make our own meaning from art pieces, based on where and who we are at any given moment.

 In interviews, O’Keeffe shared that people often attached symbolism to her works, and that was not her intent — she didn’t like the idea that they were assigning messages to her flowers, skulls, and color choices.

 Speaking of one of her teachers, Alon Bement, O’Keeffe said, “But if I’d really done in painting what he wanted me to do, nobody would ever have thought anything about me.”